Whether you’re doing in-person, virtual, or a blend, here are some resources to help you get it done.

 If you’ve ever assessed or treated cluttering, you know that it can be very challenging (read my article about cluttering).
 This bundle has four different tools to help you: rating scales, conversation sample analysis, review of symptoms, and cluttering homework.

 This free homework packet will get your students talking about speech therapy at home.
 It covers the basics, like what goals they’re working on and what their SLP’s name is.
 You might also be interested in my article about speech therapy homework.
+For virtual sessions: You could send the parent letter and homework sheets, with instructions for how frequently to do each one.
+If you assign one per week, you’ll have 6 weeks of homework.

 This free packet is different than the back to school packet because it contains usable samples of homework for a variety of specific speech and language disorders.
 The packet also includes a parent handout explaining the importance of home practice.
 The homework sheets are pocket sized.
+For virtual sessions: You could use Kami to annotate it and circle the activity you wanted your student to do, then email it to them.

 This free interactive book is made by Chapel Hill Snippets.
 It’s a great activity to start the year off with your social skills groups.
 Students identify things that make them feel different emotions and create a personalized book.
+For virtual sessions: If they have a printer, scissors, and glue at home, you could send it ahead of time and talk about it with them while they put it together.

 This free articulation treatment guide is made by Dawn Moore of Expressions Speech.
 If you’ve ever struggled with teaching the /r/ sound, you need this guide!
 You might also be interested in reading my article about articulation therapy for older students.